marsunique/MillionSongClassification/README.md

 | TRMMMYQ128F932D901  | Silent Night  | Faster Pussy cat | Monster Ballads X-Mas | 2003   | 10  | 0.777 | 4 | 0.94 | 0 | 0.688 | 2.049 | 236.635 | 0.0 | 252.05506 | 0.0 | 0.5428987432910862| 87.002 | -4.829 |
 | TRMMMKD128F425225D  | Tanssi vaan   | Karkkiautomaatti |  Karkuteill\u00e4     | 1995   | 9   | 0.808 | 1 | 0.0 | 1 | 0.355 | 0.258 | 148.66 | 0.0 | 156.55138 | 0.0 | 0.2998774882739778| 150.778 | -10.555|

+# Things have been done:

+Parsing h5 file.

+Preliminary selection of attributes (could be refined in the future, maybe more attributes will be incorporated).

+Fix encoding problem.
+Transferred all characters to utf-8 format to avoid unexpected errors.

+Done producing workable data (in .csv file).

+# Things under processing:

+Normalize the data.

+Find appropriate algorithms to do classification.
+Compare the performance between different algorithms.

+# Things to be done:

+Generate hottness label in trainning data by using additional database (Billboard?).

+Build classificatoin model.

+Predict hottness of a song.